UPPMAX/programming_formalisms/lesson_plans/day_4_2.md

 ## 13:00-13:45 RB

  * Goals:
-   * Students can add, commit, push
+   * Students can write a good function

 When |What
 -----|-------------------------